Microscopic Theory Revealing Ising Criticality with Distinct Sublattice Orders in Pseudospin-1/2 Chain: Quantum phase transition under a magnetic field

+We now consider the application of a magnetic field $h$ applied along the $y (\parallel {\hat b})$-axis in the quantum model given by Eq. \ref{ZeroFieldGlobalHamiltonian}.
+By symmetry, a field applied along the $x$-axis gives the same result.
+To examine the phase transition and field-induced phases under a field, we add the Zeeman term $H_{\rm ext} = - g\mu_B \sum_i {\bf h} \cdot {\bf S}_i$, where $g$ is the g-factor and ${\bf h} = h \; {\hat y}$.
+Given the ideal octahedra environment, we incorporate \(h\) using an isotropic Landé \(g\)-factor of \(g = 4\) \cite{Liu2020PRL} and set $g \mu_B \equiv 1$.

+To obtain the critical field where a transition occurs, we employ the DMRG method and study the magnetic susceptibility \(\chi^{e}_{h} = -\partial^2 e_0/\partial h^2\) where \(e_0\) is the energy per site \cite{bhullar2025field}.
+We set $J=1$, $\epsilon = 0.41$, and $\Gamma =0.7$.
+The results are not sensitive to the choice of the parameters, as long as $J>0$, $K<0$, and $|K| < 2J$ (dominant AFM Ising limit) with a finite $\Gamma$.
+The result is shown in Fig. \ref{fig:onsitemagnetizations}(a), which shows a sharp feature at $h = h_{c}$ denoted by the purple dashed line.
+Figs. \ref{fig:onsitemagnetizations}(b) and (c) show the on-site magnetizations $\langle S^{x/y/z}_{j} \rangle$ in the low-field regime $h < h_{c}$ and high-field regime $h > h_{c}$, respectively.

+We find that the magnetizations in the low- and high-field regimes have the same sublattice-dependent pattern presented in the classical model, whose sign is summarized in Table \ref{tab:signpatterns}.
+We proceed to discuss the ground state degeneracy in each regime.

+Since the field is applied along the \(y\)-axis, both time-reversal and screw-axis symmetries are lost.
+However, the composition of a 2-fold screw-axis and time-reversal, $2_1\times T$, is preserved.
+This action has the effect of sending $j\to j+2$ and $S^z\to -S^z$, which one can verify leaves the Hamiltonian unchanged.
+The ground state in the low-field phase $h < h_{c}$ maps to another ground state under this transformation.
+Indeed, at small field, the ground state has a magnetization configuration given by Eq. \eqref{lowfieldgs1}, obtained by the classical model.
+Applying the $2_1 \times T$ operator to the ground state gives a new magnetization pattern with the same energy:

+Hence, we have two different yet degenerate states, leading to topological solitons and domain excitations between the two different ground states.

-For $h > h_{c2}$, the high-field phase exhibits a distinct alternating sign pattern of the sublattice magnetization as sketched in Fig. \ref{fig:structure}(c).
-In particular, the magnetizations take the form $M_n^x= (+m_x,\,-m_x,\,+m_x,\,-m_x), \; M_n^z =(-m_z,\,-m_z,\,+m_z,\,+m_z),$ where $m_z$ and $m_x$ are positive constants.
-Notably, this alternating pattern is reversed relative to the ordered state below $h_{c_1}$.
-Furthermore, since the magnitudes $m_x$ and $m_z$ are uniform across the sublattices, the ground state is nondegenerate; under the combined symmetry operation $2_1 \times T$, it maps onto itself.
-The sign structures of the four-sublattice ${\bf M}_n^z$ components in the central unit cell are summarized in Table \ref{tab:signpatterns}.
-It is worth noting that the high-field phase is adiabatically connected to the fully polarized state, despite the nontrivial sublattice magnetizations.
-Classical spin-model calculations qualitatively reproduce the sublattice sign patterns (see the SM).
+On the other hand, in the high-field phase $h > h_c$, the magnetization pattern is instead given by Eq. \eqref{highfieldgs}, consistent with the result obtained by the classical theory.
+This high-field phase exhibits a distinct alternating sign pattern of the sublattice magnetization as sketched in Fig. \ref{fig:structure}(c).
+Notably, this alternating sign pattern is reversed between $M_x$ and $M_z$, relative to the ordered state below $h_{c}$.
+Furthermore, since the magnitudes $m_x$ and $m_z$ are uniform across the sublattices, if we now apply the $2_1\times T$ on this state, we end up with the same state, hence we have a unique ground state for $h> h_c$, which is adiabatically connected to the polarized phase.